frizensami/plagiarism-basic/README.md

     - [Choosing n, s and M](#choosing-n-s-and-m)

 <!-- /TOC -->
+## Philosophy
+This tool is really only to catch amateur attempts at plagiarism.
+Whatever your opinion is on plagiarism tools, we can probably agree that lazy copy-paste jobs of chunks of text should probably not be respected.
+Therefore, this tool is designed to make detecting these situations easier.

 ## Definitions
 - Untrusted: Something that might be plagiarised
 - Trusted: Something that is definitely not plagiarised, but might be a source used in plagiarism